easystats/performance/README.md

 ***Test if your model is a good model!***

 The primary goal of the **performance** package is to provide utilities for computing **indices of model quality** and **goodness of fit**.
-This includes measures like r-squared (R2), root mean squared error (RMSE) or intraclass correlation coefficient (ICC) , but also functions to check (mixed) models for overdispersion, zero-inflation, convergence or singularity.
+These include measures like r-squared (R2), root mean squared error (RMSE) or intraclass correlation coefficient (ICC) , but also functions to check (mixed) models for overdispersion, zero-inflation, convergence or singularity.

 ## Installation